• Carolina Sapphire Cypress privacy row with silvery-blue foliage, tall evergreen screen creating fast windbreak and backyard privacy.

-• young blue cypress tree showing its vibrant cool blue color
+• Carolina Sapphire Cypress tree in a 3 Gallon Pot, showing its vibrant cool blue color

 Images Depict Mature Plants